-- Plywood (at least 23/32" thick).
-Underlayment grade particleboard floating/glue-down only), DSB PS2 rated (at least 23/32" thick) - Note: Some particle board and DSB may not be compatible with some flooring adhesives, resulting in flooring installation failure and/or squeaky floors.
+- Plywood (at least 23/32" thick), Underlayment grade particleboard floating/glue-down only), OSB PS2 rated (at least 23/32" thick) - Note: Some particle board and OSB may not be compatible with some flooring adhesives, resulting in flooring installation failure and/or squeaky floors.
 We recommend you test compatibility prior to installation as issues related to subfloor are not covered in this warranty. - Concrete slab high compression strength required for glue-down installation.
-Floating method required for gypsum or light-weight concrete.
-Slabs should be a minimum of 60 days old before installing flooring. - Existing wood floor (Do not install over existing glue-down on concrete) - Ceramic tile (floating/glue-down only) - Resilient tile & sheet vinyl (floating/glue-down only)
+Floating method required for gypsum or light-weight concrete. - Existing wood floor (Do not install over existing glue-down on concrete) - Ceramic tile (floating/glue-down only) - Resilient tile & sheet vinyl (floating/glue-down only)